CharlesInteractive/reposcrape/README.md

 Node.js web scraper for pinned github repositories.

 ## Why?
 This was just for fun.
 Figured it would be cool to scrape my pinned repositories into a json file to upate on my porfolio site automagicly through an api.
+Useful if you have a lot of stars or change your pinned repositories frequently.

 ## Get Started
-As always run
+As always run:

     npm install